Rotterdamsche Droogdok Maatschappij: The first floating drydocks

-Early Years
+Early years

 The first ships

 The necessity to build ships was caused by the nature of the drydock business.
 Drydocks generated a good margin, but during the moments that they were not occupied they made a big loss.
-Therefore a drydock companies often built ships, so the employees could work on these while the drydocks were less busy.
+Therefore, drydock companies often built ships, so the employees could work on these while the drydocks were less busy.
 This was also how competitor Wilton's Dok- en Werf Maatschappij operated.
 During 1904 RDM would dock 145 ships totaling 305,020 tons in 518 days.

 The first ships built by RDM were still built on the terrain of De Maas, or were even ships started by De Maas.
 The latter was undoubtedly the case with the big dredging vessel launched on 13 August 1903.
 RDM built the engines for a special ship built for P. van Ommeren, SS Sliedrecht, which was launched on 22 April 1905 by Crags & Sons in Middlesbrough.
 On 22 July 1905 Sliedrecht made its trials, and about two months later the Holland-Gulf Maatschappij contracted for the Alwina.
 The Alwina was the first sea ship that the RDM would build.
 With all possible speed a slipway of reinforced concrete was ordered from the Hollandsche Maatschappij tot het maken van Werken in Gewapend Beton from Den Haag.
 The Disconto Bank aided in financing a bending roll and a planer.
 The second order came from the Noord-Nederlandsche Scheepvaart Maatschappij from Harlingen, which ordered the Constance Catharina.
 Soon other orders followed.